envoyproxy/gateway/site/content/en/latest/user/operations/deployment-mode.md

 ---
 title: "Deployment Mode"
 ---
+## Deployment modes

-### One GatewayClass per Envoy Gateway
+### One GatewayClass per Envoy Gateway Controller
+* An Envoy Gateway is associated with a single [GatewayClass][] resource under one controller.
+This is the simplest deployment mode and is suitable for scenarios where each Gateway needs to have its own dedicated set of resources and configurations.

+### Multiple GatewayClasses per Envoy Gateway Controller
+* An Envoy Gateway is associated with multiple [GatewayClass][] resources under one controller.
+* Support for accepting multiple GatewayClasses was added [here][issue1231].

+### Separate Envoy Gateway Controllers
-* Envoy Gateway can accept a single [GatewayClass][] resource.
-If you've instantiated multiple GatewayClasses, we recommend running multiple Envoy Gateway controllers in different namespaces, linking a GatewayClass to each of them.
+If you've instantiated multiple GatewayClasses, you can also run separate Envoy Gateway controllers in different namespaces, linking a GatewayClass to each of them for multi-tenancy.
-* Support for accepting multiple GatewayClass is being tracked [here][issue1231].
+Please follow the example [Multi-tenancy](#multi-tenancy).

+### Merged Gateways onto a Single EnvoyProxy Fleet
+By default, each Gateway has its own dedicated set of Envoy Proxy and its configurations.
+However, for some deployments, it may be more convenient to merge listeners across multiple Gateways and deploy a single Envoy Proxy fleet.
+This can help to efficiently utilize the infra resources in the cluster and manage them in a centralized manner, or have a single IP address for all of the listeners.
+Setting the `mergeGateways` field in the EnvoyProxy resource linked to GatewayClass will result in merging all Gateway listeners.
+* The tuple of port, protocol, and hostname must be unique across all Listeners.

 ### Supported Modes